PetyrDzhunov/we-lvlup-instagram/README.md

 ### `Back-end`
-  <h1>For authentication and database I am using a backend as a service platform - Firebase - https://firebase.google.com/</h1>
+  <h1>For authentication and database I am using a backend as a service platform - Firebase</h1>
+  <p>Learn more about Firebase here - https://firebase.google.com/</p>

 ### `For clean and consistent code I am using`